awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.md

 1. In the navigation pane, choose **Instances**\.

-1. Choose the DB instance that has the log file you want to view, and then choose **Instance Actions**, **See Details**\.
+1. Choose the DB instance that has the log file that you want to view, and then choose **Instance Actions**, **See Details**\.

-1. Choose the **Recent Events & Logs** tab\.
+1. Scroll down to the **Logs** section\.

-1. In the **Logs** pane, choose the **View** button next to the log you want to view\.
+1. In the **Logs** section, choose the log you wish to view and then choose **View**\.

 ### CLI<a name="USER_LogAccess.CLI"></a>

-To list the available database log files for a DB instance use the AWS CLI [http://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-log-files.html](http://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-log-files.html) command\.
+To list the available database log files for a DB instance, use the AWS CLI [http://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-log-files.html](http://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-log-files.html) command\.

 The following example directs a list of log files for a DB instance named `my-db-instance` to a text file called log\_file\_list\.txt\.